JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/user_interface/timing_and_profiling.md

 # Timing and Profiling

-Progress meters are implemented using [`ProgressMeter.jl`](https://github.com/timholy/ProgressMeter.jl)....
+Progress meters are implemented using [`ProgressMeter.jl`](https://github.com/timholy/ProgressMeter.jl) and can be used to keep track of how much longer any profile or prediction evaluation has remaining.
+They can be disabled on a per function basis using the kwarg `show_progress` (which by default is `model.show_progress`).
+They can be disabled for all functions by setting it to `false` when calling [`initialise_LikelihoodModel`](@ref).

 ## TimerOutputs.jl